Sacred Reich

 Script error: No such module "Listen".

 In 1988, Sacred Reich released the EP Surf Nicaragua.
-Surf Nicaragua was more crossover-oriented than previous releases[8] and featured better production, and slower tempos while the band continued to grow as musicians.[9]
-The album marked Sacred Reich's entry into the world market,[1][10] leading to the band to begin a world tour.[1]
+The album was more crossover-oriented than previous releases[8] and featured better production, and slower tempos while the group continued to grow as musicians.[9]
+The album's success pushed Sacred Reich into the world market and the band began a world tour.[1]
 The touring included an appearance at Dynamo Open Air in 1989 which was recorded and released as their first live album, Alive at the Dynamo.[3]

 1990–2000: The American Way, Independent, Heal, and disbanding